shaharv/docs/wiki/C++_coding_conventions.md

 ## Default Parameters

 - Refrain from using C++ default parameters as much as possible.
 Giving function parameters default values may be error prune:
-  * When adding a parameter with a default value to an existing function, we may miss function calls that we should have been updated, and should not get the default parameter value.
+  * When adding a parameter with a default value to an existing function, we may miss function calls that should have been updated, and should not get the default parameter value.
   * Having to specify the parameter value improves maintainability - it forces the programmer to assign a thought-of value, and not a default which might not be suitable for all cases.

 ## Enumerations